 As Head Law Librarian, Amy coordinates and develops instruction, collection development, and research support for Law.
-A member of the library leadership team, she also serves on the Inclusive Collections and Modifying Acquisitions Practices Working Groups.
-Within the profession, she is a member of the Canadian Academic Law Library Directors group and co-chairs the Canadian Association of Law Libraries' Committee to Promote Research.
+A member of the library leadership team, she co-manages the Web Presence for Collections Project Group and serves on the Inclusive Collections and Modifying Acquisitions Practices Project Groups.
+Within the profession, she co-chairs the Canadian Academic Law Library Directors group and serves on the Canadian Association of Law Libraries' Committee to Promote Research and Vendor Liaison committees.
 Her current research is at the intersection of Law and the History of the Book.

 M.Res.
 (History of the Book) - University of London